tamasseller/roll/INTERNALS.md

 ### Symbolic method lookup

-Type safety can be achieved by utilizing method signature based symbolic method lookup.
+Cross-source-language type safety can be achieved by utilizing method signature based symbolic method lookup.
 The signature of a public method consists of a textual name and the type signature of a handle to that method.

 For example a method named _foo_ receiving a list of strings has a signature:

     foo([[i1]])

 _In order for an application to be able to utilize some remotely provided functionality it must known the semantics of that service, including the relevant structure of the data to be sent during invocation of remote methods.
-Thus, it can be assumed that it is able to issue fully qualified method signatures as a basis for looking up remote methods.
+Thus, it can be assumed that it is able to issue request using fully qualified method signatures as a basis for looking up remote methods.
 It is also valid a assumption the other way around: the public interface of service can only be specified in terms of well defined data structures._

-To achieve type safety, it is enough for both ends to adhere to the proper data handling procedures waranted by the signature of interface methods.
+To achieve type safety at the abstract level, it is enough for both ends to adhere to the proper data handling procedures waranted by the signature of interface methods.

 #### Related endpoint state

-Exported procedures must be available for remotely triggered execution as well, so they must be registered at the invocation layer.
+The endpoint manages a registry of published methods available for lookup using method signature.
+Exported procedures must be available for remotely triggered execution as well, so they must be also registered at the invocation layer.
 Thus, all publicly available methods bear a valid identifier assigned to them as well.
-In addition to that, the endpoint stores the published methods available for lookup.
-The registry required for this is equivalent of a mapping from method signature to invocation identifier.

 #### Protocol messages

-A public method can be looked up via a proper remote call, registered with a well-known identifier 0.
-This is the _lookup_ method, although not needed to be registered as a public method it has the theoretical signature:
+A public method can be looked up via a proper remote call, registered with a **well-known identifier 0**.
+This is the _lookup_ method, although not needed to be registered as a public method.
+It has the theoretical signature:

-    lookup([i1],(u4))
+    lookup(u8,(u4))

-The _lookup_ procedure tries to find the published method whose signature is passed to it as the first argument and provides the result in the form of a callback issued to the method identified by its second argument.
-If the lookup was succesful it passes back the identifier corresponding to the requested symbol as a normal unsigned 32-bit value to the callback as its first and only argument.
-In case of an error it return the maximal value of a 32-bit unsigned integer (0xffffffff or -1u).
+The _lookup_ procedure looks for a published method whose signature has a corresponding FNV-1a hash (64bit variant) value that matches its first argument and provides the result in the form of a callback issued to the method identified by its second argument.
+If the lookup was succesful it passes the identifier corresponding to the requested symbol as a normal unsigned 32-bit value to the callback as its first and only argument.
+In case of failure it return the maximal value of a 32-bit unsigned integer (0xffffffff or -1u).

 #### Application interface